 - Views and Filters: Each item in a Slack list has standard fields like status, assignee, and due date.
 Views allow teams to filter and group items by any field, making it easier to prioritize work and identify gaps or blockers.
 Thus, it provides a centralized space for teams to manage projects from start to finish.

-- Custom Fields: Lists can have custom fields with a variety of different data types (including Slack-centric ones like a “message link” and “user”).
+- Slack List Field Types and Custom Fields: Lists can have custom fields with a variety of different data types (including Slack-centric ones like a “message link” and “user”).
 Fields are displayed alongside each item, such as assignee, due date, status, and priority.
 It is very easy to add or remove Fields from a List.

 - Collaboration: Lists enable teams to collaborate directly on tasks, with features like threads for organizing discussions around specific items and the ability to mention other people in a thread to notify them of tasks that require their attention.